QuickBase/interview-demos/react-native/README.md

 ## Stretch Goals
 1. Add a barcode scanner to their react native view
+    * Open up a barcode scanner when the user taps the barcode field on the form.
+    * The barcode field will be populated with the data from the QR and/or barcode that is scanned.
-1. Wrap our current mobile web experience in a UI `webview`, but still allow barcode scanner functionality on that specific field
+1. Wrap our current mobile web experience in a UI `webview`, but still allow barcode scanner functionality on the `barcode` field

 ### Setting up your Quick Base app <a name="faq"/>